Hiring a digital marketing company in Fort Worth, TX, should mean more than getting another monthly task list and a pile of reports.

 When Website Complexity Makes the Site Harder to Use

 Website complexity becomes a problem when users have to decode the company’s internal structure before they can understand the offer.
-The problem often appears when:
+Common examples include:

 ★Key information gets buried

-A mobile site should not feel like a separate version of the real website.
+Mobile experience should not feel like a separate project anymore.
 If phone users have to hunt for information, wait on the page, pinch the screen, or fight the layout, the problem points to broader UI/UX.
-The same thinking applies to forms, landing page design, ecommerce paths, and more advanced experiences like progressive web apps.
+The same thinking applies to landing page design, forms, ecommerce paths, and more advanced experiences like progressive web apps.

-There is no one-size-fits-all PPC budget for businesses working with a digital marketing company in Fort Worth, TX.
-The right spend depends on what you sell, how competitive the market is, what a lead or sale is worth, and what the paid campaign needs to prove.
+There is no useful default PPC budget for businesses working with a digital marketing company in Fort Worth, TX.
+The right spend depends on what you are selling, how competitive the market is, how much a lead or sale is worth, and what the paid campaign is supposed to prove.

 For products, promotions, deals, and high-margin services, the campaign should be judged by whether the return justifies the spend.